Accelerator and Brake: Dynamic Persuasion with Dead Ends: Optimal Dynamic Persuasion

 \subsection{The Accelerator: Persuasion as Risk Sharing}

-In the motivation subproblem, a key feature of the optimal policy is that the principal never recommends stopping before $t^*$ conditional on the high state ($\theta=H$), as continuing experimentation is mutually beneficial.\footnote{ This result is trivial in the monotone case ($t^*\geq\tau(1)$).
-However, the argument is more subtle when $\tau(0) < t^* < \tau(1)$, since we have the stopping constraints on both $\pi_H$ and $\pi_L$.
-This requires that $dF_H(t^*)$, the instant increment of $F_H$, cannot be too large, which imposes an extra constraint on $F_H(\cdot)$.
-In the formal proof, we show that delaying all high-type disclosures until at least $t^*$ is still feasible.} Therefore, the subproblem can be reduced to designing $F_L^b$, the cumulative distribution function (CDF) for stopping time when the state is low, and the solution is given by the following optimization problem:
+In the motivation subproblem, the optimal policy never recommends stopping before $t^*$ conditional on the high state ($\theta=H$), as continued experimentation is mutually beneficial.\footnote{ While this result is immediate in the monotone case ($t^*\geq\tau(1)$), it becomes more subtle when $\tau(0) < t^* < \tau(1)$ due to the stopping constraints on both $\pi_H$ and $\pi_L$.
+These constraints require that the incremental jump $dF_H(t^*)$ cannot be too large, thereby imposing an extra constraint on $F_H(\cdot)$.
+In the formal proof, we show that delaying all high-type disclosures until at least $t^*$ is feasible.} Therefore, the subproblem can be reduced to designing $F_L^b$, the cumulative distribution function for stopping time when the state is low, and the solution is given by the following optimization problem

 for some $C(t)$.